My last Marlboro

 satisfaction sweet as the nasty snarling smirk of him, my Marlboro,

-w his manly smell, the rich pervasive odor that ruined all my clothes.
+w his manly smell, the rich pervasive odor that ruined all

-That evening, I’d been at another AA meeting when you said something
+That evening, I’d been at another AA meeting when you said

 in the group just to get a laugh.
 It pissed me off so bad.
-I had to go outside
+I

 and there I found another person